-Despite the enormous progress in our knowledge about the early universe, large gaps still remain.
-Gravitational wave (GW) signal offers a new window into the early universe epochs and dynamics that can't be probed by other means.
-PTA collaborations have recently released further evidence that the common-spectrum process observed previously has the Hellings-Downs angular correlation~\cite{NANOGrav:2023hde,Antoniadis:2023utw,Zic:2023gta,Xu:2023wog,NANOGrav:2023gor,Antoniadis:2023rey,Reardon:2023gzh}.
-This indicates the existence of a gravitational wave (GW) background in the nano-Hz frequency range~\cite{Hellings:1983fr}.
+{ }{\it \textbf{Introduction}---} Despite the enormous progress in our knowledge of the early universe, large gaps remain.
+The GW signal offers a new window into the early universe epochs and dynamics that cannot be probed by other means.
+PTA collaborations have recently released further evidence that the previously observed common-spectrum process exhibits the Hellings-Downs angular correlation~\cite{NANOGrav:2023hde,Antoniadis:2023utw,Zic:2023gta,Xu:2023wog,NANOGrav:2023gor,Antoniadis:2023rey,Reardon:2023gzh}.
+This finding indicates the existence of a gravitational wave background in the nano-Hz frequency range~\cite{Hellings:1983fr}.